VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 The toolkit allows you to create a game using a code-only approach, meaning you can develop a game without relying on the Stride [Game Studio](https://doc.stride3d.net/latest/en/manual/game-studio/index.html).
 As a C#/.NET developer in my day job, I found this approach very helpful for getting started with the [Stride engine](https://github.com/stride3d/stride) and game development, bypassing the need to work directly in the Game Studio.

+You can also access the [full source code for this post on GitHub](https://github.com/VaclavElias/stride-examples/blob/main/src/CommunityToolkit/CodeOnlyBasics/Program.cs) to follow along or explore the final implementation directly.

 Additional details on the benefits of the code-only approach can be found [here](https://stride3d.github.io/stride-community-toolkit/manual/code-only/index.html) in the toolkit documentation.

 We will be using a standard [.NET 8 Console App](https://learn.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio) to create a simple game by adding some NuGet packages to get started.